cadamsmith/capytable/README.md

   <br>
 </h1>

-## Info
+Gives HTML tables awesome capabilities like column ordering, searching, and pagination.

 The code is sourced from https://github.com/DataTables/DataTablesSrc.

-The jquery dependency has been dropped and most options / functionality removed.
+The jQuery dependency has been dropped and most options / functionality removed.